-Effective as of the annual meeting, a total of 18 directors serve on our board.
-There are three classes of directors.
-Assuming that all of our nominees for director are elected, after the annual meeting there will be six directors in Class 1, six directors in Class 2 and six directors in Class 3.
-The current term of office for our Class 3 directors expires at the 2014 annual meeting, while the current term of office for our Class 1 directors expires at the 2015 annual meeting and the current term of office for our Class 2 directors expires at the 2016 annual meeting.
+Prior to the annual meeting, a total of 18 directors serve on our board, divided into three classes of directors.
+Jack C. Johnson, who serves as a Class 1 director, and Theodore S. Moll, who serves as a Class 2 director, will retire effective as of our annual meeting because each has reached the mandatory retirement age for directors, which is 72.
+Since they are retiring, Mr. Johnson and Mr. Moll are not discussed below.
+Assuming that all of our nominees for director are elected, after the annual meeting there will be a total of 16 directors on our board, with five directors in Class 1, five directors in Class 2 and six directors in Class 3.
+The current term of office for our Class 1 directors expires at the 2015 annual meeting, while the current term of office for our Class 2 directors expires at the 2016 annual meeting and the current term of office for our Class 3 directors expires at the 2017 annual meeting.

-The following lists each director currently serving on our board and includes a brief discussion of the experience, qualifications and skills that led us to conclude that such individual should be and remain a member of our board.
+The following lists each director currently serving on our board and includes a brief discussion of the specific experience, qualifications, attributes and skills that led us to conclude that such individual should be and remain a member of our board.
 We believe that our board of directors consists of a diverse collection of individuals who possess the integrity, education, work ethic and ability to work with others necessary to oversee our business effectively and to represent the interests of all shareholders, including the qualities listed under the question "Who serves on the nominating and governance committee, and what are its responsibilities?" below.
 We have attempted below to highlight certain notable experience, qualifications and skills for each director, rather than provide an exhaustive catalog of each and every qualification and skill that a director possesses.